CATS - Academic & Applied Research in the Digital Age

-CATS is a centre for research, practice and training on issues of trauma and abuse drawing upon academic and applied research expertise, teaching and knowledge exchange to further understanding of abuse and trauma, its causes and consequences.
-The Centre research focuses on abuse and traumatic experience from attachment, stress and mental health and criminal justice perspectives; involving the victims and perpetrators, to inform practice and policy.
-Its focus is both on real life and online abuse and trauma issues, as well as utilising a range of research methods including those online.
+CATS is a centre for research, practice and training in the domains of wellbeing, lifespan development, crime and victimisation and experiences online.
+Its focus is on both stress experience and resilience, both in-person and online.
+It draws upon academic and applied research expertise, teaching and knowledge exchange to further understanding of lifespan development, social adversity, and impact of digital technology on individuals and society.
+Research also focuses upon crime and victimisation.
+The Centre research utilises approaches involving attachment, stress and lifespan models to focus on health, social care and criminal justice perspectives to inform practice and policy.
+It combines psychology and criminology with a focus on real life and online experience, and utilises a range of research methods including those online.
 It is thus adapted for the digital age.

 Centre provision includes:

 - service evaluations (e.g. in child safeguarding and Looked After services; police practice with vulnerable victims; educational services around abuse prevention; interagency working of professionals; youth services);